Dolores Albarracín: Career

 After completing her Ph.D. in 1997, Albarracín joined the University of Florida as Assistant Professor and ascended through the ranks to Dave Thomas Professor of Psychology there until 2007, when she started teaching at the University of Illinois.
-In 2012, she joined the University of Pennsylvania as the Martin Fishbein Professor of Communication and taught there for the next two years.
+In 2021, she joined the University of Pennsylvania.

 She is the author/editor of two books, Prediction and Change of Health Behavior: Applying the Theory of Reasoned Action Approach and The Handbook of Attitudes.
 She is the lead or co-author of more than 150 published articles and book chapters, and has received two Scientist Development Awards from the National Institute of Mental Health.
-In 2018, she was awarded the Mid-Career Award for Outstanding Scientific Contributions from the Attitudes and Social Influence Group of the Society for Personality and Social Psychology.
+She was awarded the Diener Award in Social Psychology and the Mid-Career Award for Outstanding Scientific Contributions from the Attitudes and Social Influence Group of the Society for Personality and Social Psychology.
 In 2022, she was elected the American Academy of Political and Social Science's Harold Lasswell Fellow.

-As of 2021, Albarracín directs the Social Action Lab and the Health & Social Media Group at the Annenberg School for Communication at the University of Pennsylvania.
+Albarracín directs the Social Action Lab at the University of Pennsylvania.
 She is a fellow of the Society for Experimental Social Psychology, the American Psychological Association and Association for Psychological Science.
-She is also a Professor of Psychology, Business, and Medicine at the University of Illinois at Urbana-Champaign.
+She is also a Professor of Psychology at the University of Illinois at Urbana-Champaign.
 She was the editor in chief of Psychological Bulletin from 2014-2020.
+She was elected a Fellow of the American Academy of Arts and Sciences in 2024.